About the Bachelors of Science Degree

 IELTS IELTS does not utilize institutional codes

 Environmental Science majors complete foundation courses in biology, chemistry, earth science, physics, and mathematics.

 Environmental Science Courses

-In summary, the requirements for students seeking an Environmental Science major are the following:
+Students seeking an Environmental Science major complete the following:

 (1) A foundation of approved supporting courses in science and mathematics including biology, chemistry, earth science, physics, calculus, and statistics.

 (2) 32 credits of course work in the major, including the Environmental Science core (EnSci 110, 201, 250, 251, 381, 382, and 384) and 12 additional credits of approved course work in Environmental Science.
 A combined average grade of C or higher is required in courses applied in the major.

 2018-2019 catalog requirements